 YETI prioritizes the identification, evaluation and elimination of hazardous chemicals and strives to replace them with safer alternatives.
-Scoping of Priority Chemical Prioritization takes into mind these three major considerations; hazards, presence and focus.
-YETI may require the involvement of suppliers when determining priority chemicals and their priority for replacement.
+YETI may require the involvement of suppliers when determining these chemicals and their priority for replacement.

 The recommended guidance for suppliers includes: